Low-cost tunnel construction without compromising safety is essential: Gadkari | Science-Environment

-Union minister Nitin Gadkari on Wednesday said economizing the construction cost of tunnels without compromising safety is the need of the hour.
+Union Minister Nitin Gadkari on Wednesday said economising the construction cost of tunnels without compromising safety is the need of the hour.

 He also said that India chose to construct tunnels as it has some of the most difficult mountain terrains in the world.
 Addressing an international webinar on 'Road Tunnel Recent Trends, Innovations and Way Forward', Gadkari said in India, the capital cost of construction of tunnels is very high.